dubpixel/dubpixel.github.io/README.md

 ---
 layout: post
-title: and here we have another title?
+title: [and here we have another title]
-description: this is another thing
+description: [this is another thing]
 ---

 # dubpixel.github.io